Breastfeeding in public

 Breastfeeding in public can mean breastfeeding in front of a relative or friend in your own home, or in a public place, such as a cafe or shopping centre.

-During your baby's early days, you may prefer to breastfeed only where you feel most comfortable.
+During your baby's first few days, you may prefer to breastfeed only where you feel most comfortable.
 But, as you get more used to doing it, you're likely to feel more confident about breastfeeding in front of other people when you're out and about.

 Know your rights.
-You shouldn't ever be made to feel uncomfortable about breastfeeding in public.
+You should not ever be made to feel uncomfortable about breastfeeding in public.
 It is illegal for anyone to ask a breastfeeding woman to leave a public place, such as a cafe, shop or public transport.

 Plan ahead.
 Before you go out, it can help to think about where you will feel comfortable breastfeeding when your baby gets hungry.
 Ask breastfeeding friends for recommendations.

-Your midwife, health visitor or peer supporters at the local breastfeeding drop-ins will also know of good places in your area you can feed your baby.
+A midwife, health visitor or peer supporters at a local breastfeeding drop-in will also know of good places in your area where you can feed your baby.

 Clothes and bra.
 What you wear when you're breastfeeding is a matter of personal taste and what you feel comfortable in.
 For example, some mums like to wear loose tops that can be lifted up.

 Baby slings, scarves and cloths.
-Some baby slings are designed in such a way that you can breastfeed while your baby is still in the sling.
-Some mums feel more comfortable laying a scarf or muslin cloth over their chest while they're breastfeeding.
+Some baby slings are designed so you can breastfeed while your baby is in the sling.
+Some mums feel more comfortable putting a scarf or muslin cloth over their chest while they're breastfeeding.

 Take someone with you.
 It can help to go with a friend who has an older baby and can take you to places that she already knows.
 You could go with someone else, such as your mum, partner, sister or friend, so that there's always someone to talk to.

 Avoid the loos.
-Don't feel that you should sit in a public toilet to breastfeed.
-You wouldn't eat in there, so don't feel that your baby should be fed there.
+Do not feel that you should sit in a public toilet to breastfeed.
+You would not eat in there, so do not feel that your baby should be fed there.

 Mums talk about breastfeeding away from home